TicketsBot-cloud/docs/src/commands/gdpr.md

 </div>

 ### Request Queue

 - Requests are processed in the order they are received
 - You can have multiple pending requests
 - Closing your DMs or leaving the support server will **not** cancel your request
 - There is no way to cancel a queued request

-### Processing Limits
-- Large transcript deletions may take longer to complete
-- No limit on the number of servers or tickets per request

 ## Frequently Asked Questions